-A questionable source exhibits one or more of the following: extreme bias, overt propaganda, poor or no sourcing to credible information and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
-Please note sources on this list are not considered fake news unless specifically written in the notes section for that source.
+Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-Notes: Geller Report (GR) is a right wing source, run by Pamela Geller.
+The Geller Report (GR) is a right wing source, run by Pamela Geller.
 GR is more of a personal blog than an actual news source, parroting the most extreme rhetoric of the right in general, and anti Muslim sentiment in particular.
 There is no attempt at factual reporting or presenting opposing views in the stories, and they are heavily biased in their wording and content.
 The sources GR uses in the stories are either from other extreme sources or misrepresented.
 For the heavy bias and extremism Geller Report is rated Questionable.
 (D. Kelley 6/19/2017)

 Overall, we rate the Geller Report Questionable based on extreme right bias, promotion of propaganda and conspiracies as well as extreme anti-Islamic views.
 (6/19/2017) Updated (D. Van Zandt 12/30/2018)